 Supplemental components help you use results efficiently

 - The Roberts-2 Casebook will help you integrate Roberts-2 test scores and interpretation into school reports, special education reports, and clinical case reports.
-Seventeen cases are described: four that describe normally developing children and 13 chosen to highlight prevalent issues in commonly evaluated diagnostic categories.
+Seventeen cases are described: four that highlight normally developing children and 13 that highlight prevalent issues in commonly evaluated diagnostic categories.

 - The unlimited-use Roberts-2 Computer Scoring Program simplifies scoring of the Roberts-2 and allows you instant access to coding definitions, picture descriptions, common themes, and the author’s detailed scoring notes; a real-time, story-by-story display of codes as you apply them; and automated error checking and review to prevent incorrect or incompatible codes and to ensure the presence of required codes.
 The program also includes several unscored stories that you can use for scoring practice.